-In just 28 days, you can turn your life around and start living a healthier lifestyle.
+In this 28 day health challenge, you can turn your life around and start a new healthy lifestyle.
 Making healthy choices should not be one-time decisions.
 Start by making small changes (like following this calendar), then look for other ways to live healthier.

-Before you read on, consider downloading this challenge.
+Before you read on, consider downloading this 28 day health challenge.
 You’ll also receive a printable grocery list and a calendar to follow along with.

 - Set your health goals

 - Join a gym or create a workout space in your home

 - Schedule your annual wellness visit